100 Notable alumni of

 Biography

-Barry Manilow is an American singer, songwriter, musician, arranger, and producer with a career that spans seven decades.
-His hit recordings include "Could It Be Magic", "Mandy", "I Write the Songs", "Can't Smile Without You" and "Copacabana (At the Copa)".
+Barry Manilow is an American singer and songwriter with a career that spans six decades.
+His hit recordings include "Could It Be Magic", "Looks Like We Made It", "Mandy", "I Write the Songs", "Can't Smile Without You", "Weekend in New England", and "Copacabana (At the Copa)".

 Luis Guzmán